sayanarijit/RESTEasyCLI/docs/usage.md

 ### Workspace management commands

-*recli* has a set to workspace management commands.
+*recli* has a set of workspace management commands.
 Such as:

 ```bash
 # List available endpoints